 As described in the Wetland Protection Act, a Notice of Intent is an application for a permit (an Order of Conditions or OOC) to perform work in or affecting a protected wetland resource area.

-[Amended May 13, 2019].
-This notice with instructions can be found on the DEP website.
-Said notice shall include plans and specifications as required of an applicant under M.G.L.c.131, §40, as of January 1, 1985.
+the DEP website.
+Said notice shall include plans and specifications as required of an applicant under M.G.L. c.131, \$40G.L. ch.131, Section 30, as of January 1, 1985.
 These plans shall clearly show the location of the wetland boundaries, and the trace of all natural or man-made watercourses of an ephemeral nature or where they are not otherwise identified as or associated with a wetland.
 Calculations by which it shall be possible for the Commission to evaluate the impact(s), whether actual or potential, of all relevant aspects of the proposed activity shall be included as an integral part of the filing of a Notice of Intent with the Conservation Commission.